 The aftermath of the dreadful floods in Tabasco continue to make the news.
 Every town has massive collection centres for food, clothing and water.
-Its difficult to imaging what it is like when a whole state is flooded.
-Tabasco is bordered and criss-crossed by tropical rivers that flooded when the tail end of a hurricane hit them.

 On the Caribbean side of the peninsular there are no rivers at all.
 Water comes from underground lakes called cenotes.
 You can swim in some.
 It is a weird experience swimming in a cave under stalactites and looking down on stalagmites ( or the other way round)